OXSAtoolbox/OXSA/README.md

 If the included AMARES-based algorithm is used, the following paper should also be cited:

 Vanhamme L, van den Boogaart A, Van Huffel S. Improved method for accurate and efficient quantification of MRS data with use of prior knowledge.
 J Magn Reson.
-1997; 129(1):35-43.
+1997; 129(1):35-43.  https://doi.org/10.1006/jmre.1997.1244

+AMARES builds on VARPRO so for deeper level modifications it will be very helpful to read:
+J W van der Veen 1, R de Beer, P R Luyten, D van Ormondt.
+Accurate quantification of in vivo 31P NMR signals using the variable projection method and prior knowledge.
+Magn Reson Med.
+1988 Jan;6(1):92-8. https://doi.org/10.1002/mrm.1910060111

+Or this blog gives a readable introduction to VARPRO: https://geo-ant.github.io/blog/2020/variable-projection-part-1-fundamentals/

+## License

 This is released for NON-COMMERCIAL USE ONLY.
 See LICENSE.TXT for further details.